thirulak/Project8/README.md

 **Reference** :
 Created a repo for further reference on how to add sqlite in an android app :
-https://thirulak.github.io/Sqlite_for_android/(Based on Udacity Android Basics Nanodegree Course)
+https://thirulak.github.io/Sqlite_for_android/ (Based on Udacity Android Basics Nanodegree Course)